gwcbi/HPC/slurm.md

 9. `module load` loads any [modules](modules.md) you need to perform tasks on the cluster.
 In order to see what modules are on the cluster, you can log into the cluster and execute `module avail` in the terminal.
 A list will appear and just copy and paste the name of the module after `module load`.
 You can load as many modules as needed.
 **NOTE:** You can request cores instead of nodes, although I don't think it works on Colonial One.
 To select cores and not an entire node, remove `-n 16` from the shell script and add `-c 6` and `--mem-per-cpu=5333`.
 Here `-c` requests the number of cores, while `--mem-per-cpu` allocates an amount of memory (Mb) per cpu.

+If you need to run multiple small similar jobs at the same time, you can use a [Slurm array](https://slurm.schedmd.com/job_array.html).

+`ls *string | sort`
+Lists all the files in a directory containing the specified string and then sorts them alphabetically.
+I typically use this to generate slurm array file lists to process fastqs (need to add `> file_name` to save the list to a file.
+I also use the command with `| cat *string > file_name` to concatenate fastq files for genome/transcriptome assemblies.

 ### Example Slurm array shell script